-To ensure that your output remains on par with an office day when working from home, consider these five best practices for a productive day at the home office:
+To keep their output on par with an office day when working from home, remote workers should follow these best practices for a productive day at the home office:

-1) Choose a designated work space: If you’ve got the aforementioned home office set up, you’re already on the right track with this one.
-While your work space doesn’t necessarily have to be an office, it should be a spot that puts you in a working mindset, contains all the tools you need to get the job done (computer, Internet connection, phone, etc.) and is free of distractions.
-Don’t set up in front of the TV or in a spot where regular household activities will create distractions that pull you away from your work.
+While a remote workspace does not necessarily have to be an office, it should be a spot that puts the worker in an office mindset, includes all the tools needed to get the job done (computer, internet connection, phone, etc.), and is free of distractions.
+Remote workers should not set up their working space in front of the TV or in a spot where regular household activities will create distractions that pull them away from work, like at a kitchen table.

-2) Establish — and stick to — working hours: Sure, putting a load of laundry into the washer midday can help you knock out a household chore, but seemingly small tasks like this can add up and chip away at your productivity.
-To avoid these temptations, set “office hours” for yourself, and clarify what activities are and aren’t acceptable during that time period.
-Ask yourself — “Would this activity seem appropriate if I were in the office?”
-If the answer is no, push the activity or errand to your break time or post-workday hours so that you can carry it out guilt-free and get everything on your workday to-do list done.
+Sure, putting a load of laundry into the washer midday can help knock out a household chore, but seemingly small tasks like that can add up and chip away at productivity.
+To avoid these temptations, “office hours” should be set and workers should clarify what activities are and are not acceptable during that time period.
+Workers should ask, “Would this activity seem appropriate if I were in the office?”
+If the answer is no, they should push the activity or errand to a break time or post-workday hours so they can carry it out guilt- and distraction-free, and accomplish everything on their work to-do list.

-3) Set boundaries with friends and family: Let family members and friends know that, even though you’re working from home, it doesn’t mean you’re available for the activities, discussions, etc. that would normally be limited to your day off.
-Be clear in requiring that interruptions be kept as limited as possible during your established work hours.
-If an unexpected visitor drops in, diplomatically let him or her know that you’ve still got work to complete, then set a time to meet when the work is all done.
-When you establish clear boundaries for what is and isn’t OK during your work hours, most will respect your wishes.
+Work-from-home staff should let family and friends know that, even though they are working from home, it does not mean they are available for activities and discussions that would normally be limited to after-work hours or a day off.
+When talking to friends and family, remote workers should clarify that interruptions should be limited during established work hours.
+If an unexpected visitor drops in, remote workers should diplomatically let them know that it is time for work and then set a time to meet at the end of the day.
+When clear boundaries are established for what is and is not OK during work hours, most friends and family will respect those wishes.

-4) Maintain strong communications with coworkers: This is a daily requirement even when working in the office, but it takes on added importance when you’re working remotely.
-Be sure to let coworkers, managers, clients and anyone else you work with know what to expect from you and when to expect it, along with any limitations you may face while telecommuting.
-If your workplace accommodates such technology, using communications platforms such as instant messaging and email can allow you to maintaining regular contact regarding your progress and any needs you may have while away from the office, all in a far less obtrusive format than a phone call or a meeting.
+Communication is a daily requirement when working in the office, but it takes on added importance when one is working from home.
+Remote workers should inform their coworkers, managers, clients and anyone else they work with about what to expect from them and when to expect it, as well as any limitations they might face while telecommuting.
+If the workplace allows it, utilizing communication platforms such as instant messaging and email can enable them to maintain regular contact regarding their progress.
+It can also meet their communications needs while they are away from the office, all in a less-obtrusive format than a phone call or a meeting.

-5) Limit your social media activity: While this rule applies both at home and at the office, it can be especially important when you’re working without the structure (and observant eyes of coworkers) found at the actual office.
-Many of us check in on our Facebook, Twitter, Instagram, etc. accounts during the workday, but be sure to set some boundaries for yourself.
-Limit your account check-ins to the time before the workday begins and during established break times such as your lunch hour.
-If you wait until the workday is in the books to reply to any messages from friends and family, you’ll find that you’re more productive thanks to avoiding the interruptions brought on by any back-and-forth conversations.
+Many people check in on their Facebook, Twitter, Instagram and TikTok accounts during the workday, even when in the office, but it is important to set some boundaries for oneself.
+Remote workers should be particularly aware of their social media use and should limit their account check-ins to the pre- and post-clock-in and clock-out times and during established break times such as lunch hour.
+If they wait until the workday is in the books to reply to any messages from friends and family, they will find they are more productive, thanks to avoiding the disruptions of back-and-forth conversations.

 Looking to set yourself up for success when working away from the office?
-FTC’s Internet and Voice services can equip your home office with the vital tools you’ll need to get the job done remotely.
-Visit ftc-i.net today to review the service offerings available in your area.
+FTC’s Internet and Voice services can equip your home office with the vital tools you will need to get the job done remotely.
+Visit FTC.net today to review the service offerings available in your area.